PsiHQ/Site/index.md

 I come from Kolkata, India’s City of Joy and cultural capital, where I completed both my schooling and my Integrated BS-MS at IACS, graduating in 2025 with a physics major.

 When I'm not doing physics, you’ll find me holed up with a book - I’m a huge fan of the crime/thriller genre (think *Poirot*!).
 I also enjoy writing - essays, opinion pieces, or the occasional story.
 Recently, I've been thinking about making science more accessible through lucid writing and clear presentation.
 I find writing relaxing and helpful - faux therapeutic.
-I also regularly follow the English Premier League and have been a long-suffering but loyal Chelsea supporter, through the good, the bad, and the outright hilarious.
+I also regularly follow the English Premier League and have been a Chelsea supporter, through the good, the bad, and the outright hilarious.

 You can visit the [research](/menu1/) page to check out my interests and past experiences or [this](/menu2/) page for a look at my C.V. - you can also contact me using the information provided [here](/menu3/).